Version Date: 12/15/17

 a.
 Maintaining regular communication with the Treasurer and BoD.

 b.
 Maintaining ethical financial operations and documentation.

 c.
 Accounting procedures related to Association banking, membership fee collection; conference registration and management, grant and sponsorship income management, and consultation for annual tax preparation.

 d.
 Providing monthly profit and loss statements to BoD; annual fiscal report(s) and documentation of membership.

 Terms of Office

-The term of office for President, Treasurer, Secretary and Members-at-Large shall be two years.
+The term of office for President, Treasurer, Secretary and Members-at-Large shall be two years, with the exception of President-Elect who serves 1-year as President-Elect, 2-years as President and 1-year as Past President.
 The Members-at-Large shall begin their term on alternate years.

-The terms of office for the President-Elect and Immediate Past President shall be one-year.
+The term for Immediate Past President shall be one-year.

 Policy 6: Elections and Voting by Members

 The BoD shall appoint a minimum of 5 members to a Nominations Committee to be announced within the first quarter of every other fiscal year.
 One member of the Nomination Committee will be selected by the BoD to chair the committee.
 The Nomination Committee chair will report directly to the BoD.
 The Nomination Committee chair and members will serve a two-year term.
 The BoD can replace members as outlined under “Association Committees,” Policy 7.